 CCN Generative Adversarial Collaborations (GACs)

 What are the most exciting challenges and controversies in cognitive computational neuroscience right now?
 How can we make tractable plans to solve them collaboratively?
-Due to Covid-19, the next Cognitive Computational Neuroscience (CCN) annual meeting will be in 2021 instead of 2020.
-However, the CCN Program Committee is organizing a new, innovative virtual event this year with the aim to foster a set of Generative Adversarial Collaborations (GACs).
+As part of the annual CCN Program, the CCN Program Committee is organizing the second installment of our new, innovative event type: the Generative Adversarial Collaborations (GACs).
 The goal of a CCN GAC is to identify, debate, and make concrete plans to address the most challenging, controversial, and exciting theoretical and empirical debates in our field -- and then to begin implementing these plans.

-We highly encourage the CCN community to actively engage in the CCN GAC online discussions throughout summer 2020, the virtual GAC workshops (free of charge) in fall 2020, and the ensuing GAC publications and solicited commentaries coming in early 2021.
+We highly encourage the CCN community to actively engage in the CCN GAC online discussions throughout the summer preceding the workshops, the GAC workshops as part of the annual CCN annual meeting in August/September, and the ensuing GAC publications and solicited commentaries coming early in the following year.